E2-80659-Sumedha/NEW_C-DAC_PROJECT/README.md

   - The open-source Arduino Software(IDE) makes it easy to write and upload it to the board.
 This software can be used with any Arduino board.

-  - To upload program on NodeMCU microcontroller we have to Download IDE__[Arduino IDE](https://www.arduino.cc/en/software)__ on your system from which we can easily upload  our code on NodeMCU.
+  - To upload program on NodeMCU microcontroller we have to Download IDE from this link __[Arduino IDE](https://www.arduino.cc/en/software)__ on your system from which we can easily upload  our code on NodeMCU.

   - Add NdeMCU Library to the IDE
     + The IDE needs to know details about the NodeMCU module.